-This piece is created through the collection of shed hair, which was collected over a period of a year and a half from various people.
+This piece is created through the collection of shed hair, which was collected over a period of a year and a half from family lines of women.
 The use of the line becomes a physical representation of time, which is elongated in this linear form to represent the tedious process of collection.
 The line also represents the idea of lineage and history.
-Since my work explores the history of Black hair from pre-slavery in Africa to current day in America, I see this piece being the line connecting these two points in history.
+The piece being the connective thread, connecting these various generations of women.

-Compositionally, the 40-foot line becomes demanding as it disrupts the space.
-In its presence the piece forces the viewer to walk around, over it, look up to it.
+Compositionally, the 30-foot line becomes demanding as it disrupts the space.
+In its presence, the piece forces the viewer to walk around, over it, look up to black hair.
 The work creates an interaction where you must acknowledge the work and adjust yourself to be an observer.
-It demands you respect it, and resultantly respect the Black body.
+It demands you respect it, and resultantly respect the Black female body.

 - Date 2014-15